vient41/Homelab/index.md

 - create an account that can do root stuff always
 - install ssh
 - install docker
+- git to manage configuration file of linux
+  - .bashrc
+  - any other file

 ## Reverse proxy ?